Do I Get My Wife Involved?

 Guys, your actions speak louder than words.
 “All right, I’ll try harder” doesn’t cut it.

-Does this mean she’s my accountability partner and now I’m reporting to her my every struggle and misdeed, etc?
+Does this mean she’s my primary/only accountability partner, and now I’m reporting to her my every struggle and misdeed, etc.?
+And the answer to that question is ideally no.

 That’s all it is.